charleslimjh/Kachow/docs/Documentation.md

 # 6. Testing

+## 6.1 Manual Testing

+## 6.2 User Acceptance Testing
+We surveyed 15 users who are students/alumni of BBDC.
+We walked through the app with them and conducted an interview with them, inquiring on the following features:

+**Overall**
+- Is the app intuitive and easy to use?
+- Are the features sufficient?
+What else would you like to see in the app?

+**Registration/Login**
+- Is the login/registration process easy?
+- Is it easy to reset your password?
+Does the feature work well?

+**Bookings**
+- Are the 3 dropdown menus easy to understand and effective?
+- Is it easy to select dates and times?
+- Are the bookings displayed accurately and in an intuitive way?

+**Forum**
+- Is it simple to use the forum (make posts, make comments)?
+- Is it acceptable to be redirected to an external platform?
+- Would the forum be beneficial to students of BBDC in terms of their learning?

+**Telegram Bot**
+- Is it difficult to set up the Telegram bot?
+- Are the reminders function useful?

+The results of the interviews can be found in this [spreadsheet](https://docs.google.com/spreadsheets/d/15KIjIOQ-JXxQaFujBL1RgQek3loMWcFEWfjTsPxXfO4/edit#gid=0).

+## 6.3 Unit Testing
+Automated unit testing on static HTML pages was achieved by using Selenium IDE for Chrome.
+We focused on checking the links between pages to make sure that they work on the various web pages.
+The files can be found in the `selenium-tests` folder.
+For more information on Selenium IDE, you can refer to their website [here](https://www.selenium.dev/selenium-ide/).

+For the Telegram bot, we utilized the `telegraf-test` library to conduct some simple unit tests.
+The test files can be found in KachowTelebot's [repo](https://github.com/charleslimjh/KachowTelebot).
+More information on `telegraf-test` can be found at the library's Github [repo](https://github.com/TiagoDanin/Telegraf-Test).

 # 7. Software Design Principles
 The following lists some of the software design principles adopted in this project, with reference to the CS2103/T Online Textbook linked [here](https://nus-cs2103-ay2021s1.github.io/website/se-book-adapted/index.html).